What is a Procurement Transaction Vehicle?

 3. Core Principles

-- Efficiency: Reduces administrative steps.
-It speeds up the procurement process for partners.
+- Efficiency: Reduces administrative steps, speeding up the procurement process for partners.

 4. Implementation

-- Integrate Technology: Implement systems for order processing and invoicing.
-A partner portal often hosts these tools.
+- Integrate Technology: Implement systems for order processing and invoicing; a partner portal often hosts these tools.

 5. Best Practices vs Pitfalls